gustav0thethird/CapsuleBay/README.md

 # CapsuleBay
 ### Self-contained CI/CD system for modular, image-based capsule deployments with Vault-based secret management

+> *“Where each service carries its own deployment logic.”*
+> Build once.
+Push anywhere.
+Deploy with confidence.

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/069174e0-760d-4c75-ba71-b0e31679f723" />

 ---

-CapsuleBay is a Jenkins pipeline that automates the full **build → push → deploy** process for your self-hosted services.
+CapsuleBay is a **Jenkins-driven pipeline** that automates the full **build → push → deploy** process for your self-hosted services.

-Each service lives in its own folder with a lightweight **Dockerfile** and **docker-compose.yml**.
+Each service lives in its own folder as a lightweight **deployment capsule** — a self-contained unit with its own Dockerfile and docker-compose.yml.
-When built, the image becomes a **deployment capsule** that carries its own compose and logic inside it.
+When built, the image becomes an **immutable capsule** that carries its own deployment logic and configuration inside it.
 The pipeline builds those capsules, pushes them to a **local registry**, ensures the target **hypervisor VM** is running, securely retrieves environment secrets from **Vault**, and deploys each stack remotely via SSH.

 ---